-- maximum grant amount we will pay

-- proportion of eligible project value covered by the grant (grant percentage)

-- partner's in-kind contributions
+- maximum grant amount we will pay - proportion of eligible expenditure covered by the grant (grant percentage) - any in-kind contributions you or a project partner will make - any financial contribution provided by you or a project partner.

-- partner's cash contributions.

 We will not exceed the maximum grant amount under any circumstances.
-If you incur extra costs, you (and your partners) must meet them yourself.
+If you incur extra costs, you must meet them yourself.